Before making a post in the forums, please read these guidelines:

 Try to choose the correct forum.
 This isn’t always easy, but reading the descriptions of each forum and browsing the existing posts in various forums can provide an indication of the best category for your question.
 A moderator may move your thread – if that happens, with the current forum software, no trail of breadcrumbs is left behind.
 So, before concluding that your post has been deleted, look for it in the other forums.

 Use a meaningful title.
 A thread title like “How to sort images by reverse camera date?” is more likely to get helpful responses than a thread with a title like “Help!” or “Something’s not right.”
 Do not post a thread title in all caps.

 Give as much information as possible.
 Helping shouldn’t involve a game of “20 Questions.”
-In your post, give the important relevant information, like PC or Mac, operating system, version of JAlbum, version of Java, which skin you’re using (very important), skin version, and which style.
+In your post, give the important relevant information, like PC or Mac, operating system, version of jAlbum, which skin you’re using (very important), and skin version.
 If possible, upload the album in question to your website, and provide a URL so that others can see the problem, and investigate possible causes.

-Do not flame or troll.
+Do not flame, troll, or use profanity.
 Flaming (the act of posting messages that are deliberately hostile and insulting) and trolling (intentionally trying to cause disruption, often in the form of posting messages that are inflammatory, insulting, incorrect, inaccurate, absurd, or off-topic, with the intent of provoking a reaction from others) are not allowed.
+Keep language clean.